Our Team

 Marsha Walters

-Marsha was born in the small town of Presque Isle, Maine, and grew up, unlike anyone else in her family, with a deep desire to see the world.
-After several moves around the country, she attended the University of Delaware, and eventually married a man who also wanted to travel.
+Marsha was born in Presque Isle, Maine, and grew up with a deep desire to see the world.
+After several moves around the country, she attended the University of Delaware and eventually married a man who also wanted to travel.
 Visiting Kenya was life-changing for them, and led to her involvement with Water is Life Kenya.
-She has represented and supported WILK with dedication during her time serving as Board Member.
+She has represented and supported WILK with dedication during her time serving as a Board Member.

 Amy Plante